 Asparagus Salad Variations

-- Other Fresh Herbs- Basil, Oregano, Mint or Chives
+- Add other Fresh Herbs- Basil, Oregano, Mint or Chives would be yummy.

 - Add Dried Herbs - Basil, Italian Seasoning Blend, or Herbs de Provence